hollyz1jderveld/hollyz1jderveld.github.io/index.md

 I'm on Bluesky, my username is @hollyzijderveld.bsky.social.

-You can email me @ [hollyzijderveld02[at]gmail.com](mailto:hollyzijderveld02@gmail.com).
+You can email me @ holly[at]omg[dot]lol.
 If you want to contact me this is the best way to do so!

 ***Disclaimer*** I am a very beginner coder and web developer.
 This was mostly done by scratch!
 I'm working through it, but it means I can't often work on the website and debug for a very long time.
 So if something doesn't work, feel free to email me about it, but I'm probably already trying to fix it :)